On stand, Alex Murdaugh denies killings but admits lying

 “I would never intentionally do anything to hurt either one of them,” Murdaugh said, tears running down his cheeks.

+Prosecutors spent four weeks of testimony painting Murdaugh as a liar who stole money from clients and decided to kill his wife and son because he wanted sympathy to buy time to cover up his financial crimes that were about to be discovered.
+They have detailed what they called lie after lie, saying Murdaugh reacts violently when the truth is about to emerge, like trying to arrange his own death after his law firm fired him three months after the killings.

-Taking the stand five weeks into his trial, Murdaugh admitted he lied to police about being at the kennels with his wife and son before the killings.
+Taking the stand on day 23 of the trial, Murdaugh admitted he lied to police about being at the kennels with his wife and son shortly before the killings.
 But he blamed his addiction to opioids for clouding his thinking and creating a distrust of state law enforcement agents.

 “As my addiction evolved over time, I would get in these situations, these circumstances where I would get paranoid thinking,” Murdaugh said.